emqx/emqx-docs/en_US/README.md

 - Ensure data security with MQTT over TLS/SSL.
 - Authenticate with LDAP, JWT, PSK, X.509 certificates, and more.
-- Rich data management APIs to help keeping your data protection policy in line with EU’s GDPR.
+- Rich data management APIs to help keep your data protection policy in line with EU’s GDPR.

 ### Cloud-Native